Swirrl/table2qb/doc/usage.md

 for the URIs of generated components:

     :component-uri       $(base-uri)/def/{component_type_slug}/{notation}

 `base-uri` is a required parameter for the `components-pipeline` so the resulting `:component-uri` template will be the result of replacing `$(base-uri)` with the provided `base-uri` parameter value when invoking the pipeline e.g.

-    table2qb exec components-pipeline --base-uri http://my-linked-domain ...
+    clojure -M:cli exec components-pipeline --base-uri http://my-linked-domain ...

 will result in `:component-uri` being expanded to `http://my-linked-domain/def/{component_type_slug}/{notation}`.

 ### CSVW variables